 - Weight loss.

 Please don't think that domestic abuse only happens to 'other people'.
-Anyone can experience it and might live with it for years or even decades.
+Domestic abuse or sexual violence can happen to anyone, of any age, background, ethnicity, sexual orientation or how they choose to identify.
+Those who experience it might live with it for years or even decades.

 It may be difficult for someone from outside of the relationship or family to believe that the person causing the harm is actually behaving in a detrimental way.
 Because domestic abuse is about needing to be in control, they will be very good at controlling their own behaviour in front of other people.
 There is never an excuse for domestic abuse or sexual violence.